Stranded in Kabul: US resident short of options - Mind Of The Geek

 Who are the Taliban?
 The Taliban emerged in 1994 amid the unrest following the withdrawal of Soviet forces from Afghanistan in 1989.
 They used brutal public punishments, including flogging, amputations and mass executions, to enforce their rules.
 Here is more on their origin story and their record as leaders.

+Ross Wilson, who was America’s top diplomat in Afghanistan and was on the last military flight to leave, said Monday on Twitter that “claims that US citizens have been denied access to ‘Kabul airport’ by embassy staff or US forces are false.”

+Military officers had accused in private the State Department to act too slowly to deal with a crush of people begging to be evacuated.
+State Department officials, already facing a backlog of Afghan visa applications that began under the Trump administration, initially focused on finding Americans and verifying their citizenship.

-Officials said a small but unspecified number of US citizens have reported that they do not want to leave Afghanistan, that they do not want to give up their home, work or study, or refuse to leave behind parents, including elderly parents who were not American and otherwise had no outing.
+Officials said that a small but unspecified number of U.S. citizens had reported that they did not want to flee Afghanistan, did not want to abandon their home, work or study, or refused to leave relatives behind, including elderly parents who were not Americans and otherwise had no way out.

 Foreign-born spouses of U.S. citizens and their unmarried children under the age of 21 can immigrate to the United States after receiving certain approvals, a process that was expedited for some Afghans during the evacuation.
-Extended family members, such as parents, siblings and other family members, must go through an immigration process which, according to Jenna Gilbert, director of refugee representation at Human Rights First, can take ” an extraordinarily long time ”.
+Extended family members, such as parents, siblings and other family members, must go through an immigration process which Jenna Gilbert, director of refugee representation at Human Rights First, said could take “an extraordinarily long time”.

-Mr. Blinken clarified that “if an American in Afghanistan tells us he wants to stay for now, and then in a week, a month or a year, he reaches out and says, ‘I’ve changed hands.
-Notice, “we will help them go,” he said.

 But there are no plans to change visa requirements for extended family members who are expected to “travel to the United States under other forms of eligibility,” Ned Price, a spokesperson for the department, said on Friday.